gelatodigital/vrf-nft-mint-raffle/README.md

 - The contract implements proper access controls to ensure only authorized parties can initiate the raffle
 - The randomness provided by Gelato VRF ensures the selection process is fair and cannot be manipulated
 - Error handling is implemented to gracefully handle edge cases

+## ⚠️ Security Warning ⚠️

+**IMPORTANT**: This contract has not undergone a comprehensive security audit by a professional auditing firm.
+It is provided as-is without any warranties or guarantees.

+- **NOT PRODUCTION READY**: This code should not be used in production without a thorough security audit.
+- **USE AT YOUR OWN RISK**: Any use of this contract for managing real assets is done at your own risk.
+- **AUDIT RECOMMENDED**: Before deploying to a production environment or using with valuable assets, it is strongly recommended to:
+  1. Have the code professionally audited by a reputable smart contract auditing firm
+  2. Conduct thorough testing on testnets
+  3. Implement proper monitoring and emergency procedures

+The developers assume no liability for any losses incurred from using this code.